Abner-NM/alx-low_level_programming/0x0B-malloc_free/README.md

 	* Each element of the grid should be initialized to 0
 	* The function should return NULL on failure
 	* If width or height is 0 or negative, return NULL
+4. **4-free_grid.c** - a function that frees a 2 dimensional grid previously created by your alloc_grid function_
+	* Note that we will compile with your alloc_grid.c file.
+Make sure it compiles